Frequently asked questions

 In April 2022, the URAC concluded their community and expert informed process and submitted a shortlist of possible names for President Lachemi’s consideration.
 After careful deliberation, one of the names was recommended to the Board of Governors for approval.

-For more information on the renaming process, please visit the Next Chapter Renaming Process webpage.
+For more information on the renaming process, please visit the university renaming webpage.

-The transition to the new name will happen in phases.
-Some university materials will change immediately, while other initiatives will take more time.
-For example, changes to webpages and social media handles can happen relatively quickly, while other changes, such as external signage on-campus buildings and amendments to legal documents, including degrees, will take longer.
+Some university materials changed immediately, such as webpages and social media handles, while other changes, such as external signage on campus buildings and amendments to legal documents, including degrees, will take longer.